ibm-cloud-docs/EventStreams/eventstreams085.md

 # Choosing your plan
 {: #plan_choose}

-{{site.data.keyword.messagehub}} is available as different plans depending on your requirements: Standard, Enterprise, and Classic.
+{{site.data.keyword.messagehub}} is available as different plans depending on your requirements: Standard, Enterprise, Lite, and Classic.

 <!--
 For information about the Classic plan, see